Lines to get tested for coronavirus are growing long ahead of Thanksgiving and amid rising cases - KESQ

 Health experts stress a negative test result will not guarantee a person isn’t carrying the virus to a Thanksgiving gathering, because a test won’t necessarily pick up on fresh infections.
 An already-infected person could test negative, travel to a dinner days later and then spread the disease.

-The CDC estimates 40% of infections are asymptomatic, and 50% of transmissions happen before symptoms begin.
+The CDC estimates 40% of infections are asymptomatic, and that more than 50% of infections are spread by people who have no symptoms.

 The best advice for someone who must attend an indoor Thanksgiving dinner with a different household, experts have told CNN, is to quarantine 14 days beforehand.